GovReady/continuous-ato-kit/README.md

 Now open the GovReady-Q Compliance Server in a web browser at `http://govready-q:8000`.

-Next, return to a terminal on the Docker host machine and run the following command:
+Next, return to a terminal on the **Docker Host Machine** and run the following command:

 	docker-compose exec govready-q ./first_run.py